 The main housing options for students in Spain are:

-- Student residence – prices range from 360 to 650 EUR/month.
+- Student residence halls – prices range from 360 to 650 EUR/month.

-Other costs associated with accommodation
+Other costs associated with student accommodation

-- basic utilities (electricity, water, heating, garbage): 115 EUR/month
+- Basic utilities (electricity, water, heating, garbage): 115 EUR/month

-- internet: 30 EUR/month
+- Internet: 30 EUR/month

 A regular trip by public transport usually costs 1.5 EUR, and a monthly transport pass is 42 EUR and a little over 54 EUR in large cities.